rileywheadon/poll-app/ROADMAP.md

     - [ ] List current features offered and promised in the future
     - [ ] Stripe checkout implementation
 - [ ] Abstract the user profile code so that it can be resued for when the user clicks on another user's profile
+- [ ] Add a hint that shows how to pin to homescreen

 †premium feature - would be displayed as locked behind a subscription such that the locked icon leads to the payment page